Aquilatery/MAChanger/README.md

 # *MAChanger moved to the ReaLTaiizor repo*

-The [sources](https://github.com/Taiizor/ReaLTaiizor/tree/develop/ready/ReaLTaiizor.MAChanger) and [issues](https://github.com/Taiizor/ReaLTaiizor/issues?q=is%3Aopen+is%3Aissue) for Conforyon have moved to the [ReaLTaiizor repo](https://github.com/Taiizor/ReaLTaiizor).
+The [sources](https://github.com/Taiizor/ReaLTaiizor/tree/develop/ready/ReaLTaiizor.MAChanger) and [issues](https://github.com/Taiizor/ReaLTaiizor/issues?q=is%3Aopen+is%3Aissue) for MAChanger have moved to the [ReaLTaiizor repo](https://github.com/Taiizor/ReaLTaiizor).

 New issues and PRs should be posted at the [ReaLTaiizor repo](https://github.com/Taiizor/ReaLTaiizor).